 The Ethics Committee

-The Ethics Committee is established as needed by the SU CEO to hear all ethics complaints and resolve all ethics issues.
+The Ethics Committee is established as needed by the SU President to hear all ethics complaints and resolve all ethics issues.
 The committee serves at the convenience and discretion of the SU CEO.
 As complaints and responses are received, the committee reviews both sides and renders a decision to the SU CEO for a final approval.